OneNonly-God/ChessEngine/README.md

 ---

-## Building the binary executable

-clone the repo recursively inorder to access the [Stockfish](https://github.com/official-stockfish/Stockfish) repo and build the executable.
-Follow the instructions from there and continue onwards.
-I have pre-included an executable inside bin.

 ## Quick Start (Linux/Windows)

-I prefer using a virtual environment, adjust to your preferences
+* I prefer using a virtual environment, adjust to your preferences.

 ### Clone the repo recursively
 ```bash